 We often think of therapists as the main source of support for someone who’s thinking of ending their life.
 But they’re not the only ones who can help.

-While most suicide intervention efforts have been focused on mental health and emergency room (ER) settings, professionals throughout all medical fields play a critical role in suicide prevention.
+While have been focused on mental health and emergency room (ER) settings, professionals throughout all medical fields play a critical role in suicide prevention.

 The All Patients Safe program teaches every type of healthcare worker — including physicians, nurses, surgeons, dentists, and naturopaths — how to recognize signs of suicide, empathize with someone in crisis, and advise patients on keeping their homes safe through proper storage of guns and prescription drugs.